JosephCottam/AbstractRendering/AbstractRendering/README.md

 ======================

 Build:
-* With demo app: ant build
+* With demo app: ./build.sh build
-* Just core: ant core
+* Just core: ./build.sh core
-* With extensions: ant ext
+* With extensions: ./build.sh ext

+The java implementation is built via a bash script that auto-fetches dependencies and an apache ant.
+We don't fetch ant or java 1.7, so you'll need those on your system already.
+Also, make sure that java 1.7 is the selected version.
+If you have already the dependencies satisified, you can skip the bash-script (called "build.sh") and just use ant directly.
+If not, the bash script will attempt to acquire them for you and then invoke ant.
+The bash script takes as a parameter the ant task to execute.

 Demo Application(s)
 -----------------

-Build with the demo app (default build) and execute "java -jar ARDemo.jar" A number of preset datasets/treatments are available in the drop-down box.
+Build with the demo application (default build) and execute "java -jar ARDemo.jar" A number of preset datasets/treatments are available in the drop-down box.
 Shifting between datasets results in a full rendering, but only shifting between a treatments results in partial re-rendering (just